mila-iqia/babyai/README.md

 Pretrained IL and RL models can be found in the `models` directory of the image.

+### Demonstration Dataset

+Generating demonstrations takes a sizeable amount of computational resources.
+A gzipped archive containing the demonstrations used for the ICLR 2019 submission is [available here](http://lisaweb.iro.umontreal.ca/transfert/lisa/users/chevalma/iclr19-demos.tar.gz) (14GB download).

 ## Structure of the Codebase

 In `babyai`: